 Benefits of brand tracking research

 Consumer behaviors, needs, and perceptions are constantly shifting - and will continue to do so.
 Established brands that don’t move along with changing consumer trends and industry shifts put their brand health at risk.
-Just the same, smaller brands that do cater to these shifting needs of consumers can grow their market share and begin to closely compete with the major players in their category.
+That's where brand tracking comes in; brands that do closely track and adjust to consumers' shifting needs are more likely to grow their market share and closely compete with the major players in their category.
+It's a way of future-proofing your brand by making sure you're always on top of new trends and changing preferences in order to stay relevant.

-As brands grow, they'll likely invest in new product innovations, marketing campaigns, and advertising materials.
-Similar to how brands might use a tracking study to refer back to old campaign metrics, brand tracking can inform brands of how their new initiatives are performing and if they're contributing to a strong ROI for the business.
-Brand tracking data gives brands the benefit of fundamental data points to base future business decisions around and to guide new business strategies.
+As brands grow, they'll likely invest in new product innovations, marketing campaigns, and advertising campaigns.
+Brand tracking comes into play here as well, informing brands of how their new initiatives are performing and if they're contributing to a strong ROI for the business.

 Key brand tracking research metrics to measure